-Got 15 minutes?
-Got some fresh zucchini & white onion?
+Got 15 minutes + some fresh zucchini & white onion?
 Then you’re ready to get your Asian veggie fix, at home, with these yummy Japanese Steakhouse Hibachi Style Zucchini & Onions.
+Tender, lightly caramelized vegetables are served in a savory homemade teriyaki sauce for authentic hibachi flavor made in the convenience of your home kitchen.

 What we’ve made up for in convenience though, I’ve noticed has had a serious impact on flavor.